Our MISSION

 Currently, he is the Founder, CEO, CSO of Denovicon Therapeutics, which uses their AI–molecular modeling platform to accelerate and improve the development of small-molecule therapeutics for various indications (cancers, neurodegenerative conditions, and cardiovascular diseases) with particular focus on targets in the DNA damage response (DDR) pathways.

-Ben E. Black, PhD
+Ben E. Black, PHD

 Scientific Advisory Board, University of Pennsylvania, Perelman School of Medicine